aaronjconway/clarencehomeloans.com/src/content/dialogs/va-rates.md

 ## Why Are Our VA Loan Rates So Low?

-We are significanlty less than Rocket or Veterans United
+We are significanlty better in cost, rate and speed than Rocket Mortgage or Veterans United, or any other big lender.

 As a **mortgage broker**, we work for you — not the bank.
 Unlike big lenders, we aren't tied to just one set of rates.
 Instead, we shop around with multiple VA-approved lenders to find you the best deal.